groboclown/precision-shell/README.md

 * Change current directory.
 * Provide splat pattern replacements.
 * Use environment variables.
+* Flow control (if logic and loops) outside of early exit due to prior errors.
 * Background jobs or job control.
 * Allow for interactive execution.
 * Anything with the network.